Symplectic billiards for pairs of polygons: The symplectic billiard map on pairs of polygons

 We consider a trajectory starting in the vertex $a_1 = x_0$.
 The symplectic billiard trajectory starting in $(x_0,x_1) = (a_1, b_{-1})$ is the (in this case finite) sequence

 see Figure \ref{fig:C_infinite_explanation_sub2}.

-Note that altering $x_1$ within the yellow points in Figure \ref{fig:C_infinite_explanation_sub1} at $b_{-1}$ does not change the symbolic trajectory nor the even trajectory.
+Note that altering $x_1$ within the green points in Figure \ref{fig:C_infinite_explanation_sub1} at $b_{-1}$ does not change the symbolic trajectory nor the even trajectory.
 If we instead choose $x_1=b_{-3}$ then the (again finite) trajectory has the following form

-The symbolic and even trajectories do not change when altering $x_1$ within a range of $b_{-3}$ that is similar to that with the yellow points before.
+The symbolic and even trajectories do not change when altering $x_1$ within a range of $b_{-3}$ that is similar to that with the green points before.
 Repeating arguments like this yields the set of critical points $C$ as shown in Figure \ref{fig:C_infinite_periodic_sub1}.

 The $C$-grid is displayed in Figure \ref{fig:C_infinite_periodic_sub2}.

 \end{example}